reactjs/react.dev/content/docs/create-a-new-react-app.md

 - **[Razzle](https://github.com/jaredpalmer/razzle)** is a server-rendering framework that doesn't require any configuration, but offers more flexibility than Next.js.

-- **[React Static](https://github.com/nozzle/react-static)** is a fast and lightweight progressive static site generator for React.
-With a developer experience similar to Create React App, it also supports plugins, automatic code-splitting, pre-rendered static files, and near instant navigation
+- **[React Static](https://github.com/nozzle/react-static)** is a fast and lightweight static site generator for React.
+With a developer experience similar to Create React App, it also supports plugins, automatic code-splitting, and near instant navigation.

 ## Creating a Toolchain from Scratch